 The Library Study Center is located at 3600 Oak Street, Ste.
 101. Library staff is on hand to help students with homework, research, and reports.
 A small but powerful reference collection lines the shelves.
-Computers with Internet access are available to children and teens with parents’ permission.
+Computers with Internet access are available to children and teens.
 Magazines, paperbacks, picture books, and other recreational reading materials are available as well.

 The Library has a long-standing policy of providing age-appropriate material for children.
 Thus, Internet stations located in the Study Center are "filtered" workstations.
 This means they are equipped with software designed to prevent minors from accessing sites that may contain material that is inappropriate for children.
 Parents and legal guardians should be aware, however, that no filtering system is perfect, and that children who use these stations could come into contact with objectionable material.